"

 Explicit Instruction/Gradual Release Model

-There are multiple models of instruction suggested throughout education literature.
+There are multiple models of instruction suggested throughout the education literature.
 However, explicit instruction and the Gradual Release Model are two similar ideas that align with Gagne’s Nine Events of Instruction.
 Both models suggest that the cognitive load of a lesson should gradually shift from the teacher to the student.
 These models are where the “I Do, We Do, You Do” terminology originated.
-Knowing these models allows us to discuss how to design practice opportunities to help your students master the skills you have identified necessary to meet your learning objectives.
+Knowing these models allows us to discuss how to design practice opportunities to help your students master the skills you have identified as necessary to meet your learning objectives.
+With that said, it is also important to recognize that these models are not a fixed method.
+In the video below, you will learn that you can mix the order of the model to best fit your activity.

 Direct Instruction

 With a clear understanding of what you want to accomplish in your lesson and how you will measure student success, you are now ready to plan how to deliver the information students need to know.
 One of the most efficient and effective methods to deliver new information to students is through direct instruction (Hattie, 2012; Lemov, 2015).
 Direct instruction describes portions of a lesson where the teacher explains concepts and models steps to complete the desired task.
-Common lesson planning formats such as the I Do, We Do, You Do outline use direction instruction during the teacher portion known as the “I Do.”
-We will break down the components below, but you may find the I Do It, We Do It, You Do It checklist from High-Impact Instruction: A Framework for Great Teaching by Jim Knight helpful.
+Common lesson planning formats, such as the I Do, We Do, You Do outline, use direct instruction during the teacher portion, known as the “I Do.”
+We will break down the components below.

 Guided Practice